 Kayaking can be a great sport for you and your canine best friend to enjoy together.
 In fact, a dog can make the perfect kayak companion since they never complain about getting wet, demand minimum equipment and their low sense of gravity is perfect for the occasion.
 However, before you pack up and go, it’s important to take precautions to ensure the safety and comfort of you both.
 The first step to guaranteeing a pleasant experience is to invest in a kayak that really meets the needs of both you and your dog, this means ensuring that the kayak can handle weight capacities but can also offer enough room for both of you to feel comfortable throughout the whole trip.
-Here we review the five best kayaks that make kayaking with your dog positively pleasurable – for both of you!
+Here we review the five best kayaks that make kayaking with your dog positively enjoyable!

 How to choose the best kayak for you and your dog

 Questions to Consider While Researching

 - Do you and your pooch have a passion for white-water rafting or do you prefer sheltered bodies of water like small lakes and ponds?

 - Will the kayak be exposed to waves andwind?
 Keep water temperature in mind

 - Also, when it comes to the paddling, do you demand a kayak which is responsive or is it more important that you opt for something that is more stable and doesn’t tip over (might be significantly important with a larger dog)?